fnagel/t3extblog/Documentation/DeveloperGuide/Index.rst

 * Using the subscription manager (confirm and delete for new comment and post subscription)
 * New comment subscription
 	* admin, subscriber opt-in and notification emails
+	* triggered by:
-	* triggered by: frontend & backend (confirm and un-spam a comment)
+      * frontend & backend (confirm and un-spam a comment)
+      * edit button (BE module and core dashboard) and direct spam / confirmed toggle buttons
 	* make sure mails are sent with localized links for multi language setups
 * New post subscription
 	* subscriber opt-in (frontend) and notification emails (button in BE module)